zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/intro.md

 result equals 6,8,10,12
 ```

-In the next sections will show how to migrate this application to Arm Neove
+In the next sections will show how to migrate this application to Arm N